 c.
 Hormonal Changes:

-A sedentary lifestyle is one of the major causes behind the occurrence of belly fat.
-If you don’t indulge in any physical activity and spend most of the time sitting, watching T.V., reading etc., it is known as a sedentary lifestyle.
-Lack of regular exercise or not exercising at all can lead to fat storage around the belly area.
+A sedentary lifestyle is one of the major causes of occurrence of belly fat.
+If you don’t indulge in any physical activity, and spend most of the time sitting, watching T.V., reading, etc., it is known as a sedentary lifestyle.
+Lack of regular exercise, or not exercising at all can lead to fat storage around the belly area.
 In other words, being a couch potato will make you fat.

-If you eat too much, that can also lead to weight gain and belly fat.
+If you eat too much, it can also lead to weight gain and belly fat.
 Coupled with a sedentary lifestyle, it can have major consequences.

-Belly fat is in fact the colloquial term for abdominal fat.
+Belly fat is, in fact, the colloquial term for abdominal fat.
 According to medical experts, belly fat can be potentially dangerous.
 Excess of it can lead to a number of health problems including heart diseases, high blood pressure, type 2 diabetes, a decrease in the level of HDL or good cholesterol, and can even lead to strokes or sleep apnea.
-You have to combat this problem before it gets too late.
+You need to combat this problem before it gets too late.